 Yes, it’s possible.
 If you’re considering trading in a car that is not paid off, you’re in one of two situations: the car is worth more than the amount you owe on your loan (positive equity) or the car is worth less than what’s owed (negative equity).
-In both cases, the car can be sold, but the outcomes are different depending on whether you have negative or are upside down.
+In both cases, the car can be sold, but the outcomes are different depending on whether you have positive equity or are upside down.
 Read on to learn more about the steps involved in selling a car you still owe money on and how the trade-in process works.

 Before you start researching the current trade-in value for your car in St. Louis, contact your lender and ask for a payoff amount.
 This could be somewhat higher than your remaining balance.
 Next, use pricing guides like Edmunds and Kelley Blue Book to get an estimate for how much your car is worth, then subtract the payoff amount from the trade-in value.
 This should give you an idea of whether you have positive or negative equity.
 When you’re ready to head to the dealership to trade in your financed car, bring the following with you:

 Important note: Trade-in values are negotiable.
 When trading in a used car that’s not paid off, you may not get the exact amount you expect based on the research you did prior to visiting the dealership.